Tasmanian Shelf Province: Ecology

 The biota is characterized by cool-temperate species, most of which also range westwards into the Western Bass Strait Shelf Transition and Spencer Gulf Shelf Province, and north to the Bass Strait Shelf Province and as far as Cape Howe in the Southeast Shelf Transition.
-In the summer months species from the Southest Shelf Transition migrate southwards along the east coast of Tasmania.
+In the summer months species from the Southeast Shelf Transition migrate southwards along the east coast of Tasmania.